Jon Barry Grant for English Students

 The Jon Barry Grant is designated for research in libraries and archives beyond Colby.
 In recent years, an English honors thesis student visited the Derrida Archives at the University of California-Irvine and a Senior Scholar used funds to partially finance a trip to London to research Charles Dickens’s involvement with and connections to the Strand Union and Middlesex Hospital by visiting The London Metropolitan Archives, The Westminster Archives Center, the British Library, King’s College Special Collections, and The Welcome Library.
 The English Department welcomes proposals for using these funds from all English students, especially Senior Scholars and honors thesis students.
 Grants will range from $500 to $2,500.
 Funds are specifically for travel, food, and lodging expenses associated with visiting libraries and archives.
 Download details.

-Applications for both the Jon Barry Grant will be live on this DavisConnects webpage on March 1, 2019.
-There will be a second application round for students as follows:
+Applications for the Jon Barry Grant will be live on this DavisConnects webpage as follows:

 Solomon Gallert English Prize – Prize for excellence in English

 This prize was established in 1929 by Mrs Joseph L. B. Mayer in honor of Solomon Gallert, Class of 1888.
 Gallert was born in Waterville but later moved to North Carolina where he remained for the rest of his life, embarking upon a career in law and politics.
 He was elected to the state senate in 1920, and also argued several cases before the state supreme court.
 Throughout his life, Solomon Gallert depended on his ability to communicate clearly and effectively.

 Hilda M. Fife Literary Prize – Prize to a student of literature of any language